dpaola2/RubyTalk/README.md

 - resumable exceptions?
 - Ruby threads === Smalltalk processes? (not yet)
 - handle dependencies from within RubyTalk (rather than needing to edit the Gemfile and run bundle install)
+- ability to bookmark classes in the system browser

 # Ideas for applications / objects